squaredup/squaredup-plugin-public/README.md

 ## Execution Environments

-A plugin may be executed in a cloud environment as part of the Observability Portal product or on a machine within a customer's premises (upon which the customer has installed a Relay Agent).
-If both environments are equally suitable for a plugin, it can be declared as "hybrid" (in which case, two separate plugins will appear in the Data Source Gallery, one with the label "On-Prem" added).
+A plugin may be executed within SquaredUp's SaaS environment or on a machine within a customer's premises (upon which the customer has installed a Relay Agent).
+If both environments are equally suitable for a plugin, it can be declared as "hybrid" (in which case, two separate plugins will appear in the Data Source list, one with the label "On-Prem" added).

 Javascript (NodeJS) is currently the implementation language/runtime with fullest capability, but PowerShell may be chosen for plugins which will only run On-Premise.
 We plan to support support other languages at some point in the future.